Visit About Stories Donate

 A wooden sign and a painting hang in front of a window.
 The sign reads: “TODAY’S TOM THOMSON”, with the painting hanging under it.

-Today’s Tom Thomson is a project by the AGG’s Gallery Coordinator, Verne Harrison.
-Inspired by the gallery’s collection of works by Tom Thomson and the Group of Seven, Harrison has been recreating their iconic images of Canadian terrain and exhibiting them outdoors during this period of isolation.
+Today’s Tom Thomson is a project by the AGG’s former Gallery Coordinator, Verne Harrison.
+Inspired by the gallery’s collection of works by Tom Thomson and the Group of Seven, Harrison recreated their iconic images of Canadian terrain and exhibited them outdoors during COVID-19 quarantine.

 Skip to content